davidb2/davidb2.github.io-old/_reviews/books.md

         do good in order to experience paradise, but good might necessarily involve helping others.
-        note the distinction between <i>behavior</i> and <i>intentions</i>. on (2), it was never made clear why the distopian society had to be communal.
+        note the distinction between <i>behavior</i> and <i>intentions</i>. on (2), it was never made clear why the dystopian society had to be communal.
-        consider a distopian society where everyone acts purely individualistically such that there is no widespread dispersion of knowledge, not much cooperation going on, etc. people in this society might benefit by joining their talents together. so this is either a conclusion that (a) Rand did not provide why this individualistic distopian society is unlikely to exist, or (b) Rand did not answer (1).
+        consider a dystopian society where everyone acts purely individualistically such that there is no widespread dispersion of knowledge, not much cooperation going on, etc. people in this society might benefit by joining their talents together. so this is either a conclusion that (a) Rand did not provide why this individualistic dystopian society is unlikely to exist, or (b) Rand did not answer (1).
-        [distopian fiction]
+        [dystopian fiction]
       </td>
     </tr>